Efficient Algorithms for Weakly-Interacting Quantum Spin Systems: Approximate Sampling from the Thermal Distribution

 \section{Approximate Sampling from the Thermal Distribution}

 In this section we establish an efficient approximate sampling scheme for the thermal distribution over a classical spin space for weakly-interacting quantum spin systems at arbitrary temperature.
+Sampling from this distribution enables a direct comparison with quantum thermal state preparation algorithms.
 Our approach is based on a standard reduction from approximate sampling to approximate counting of marginal probabilities.
 Our result is formalised in the following theorem.

 \begin{theorem} Fix $\Delta,r\in\mathbb{Z}_{\geq2}$ and $\beta>0$.
 Let $G=(V, E)$ be a multihypergraph of maximum degree at most $\Delta$ and rank at most $r$, and let $\lambda$ be a real number such that